NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Throw a coin through an enemy, then fire the electric rail.
-This will cause the rail to hit the enemy, then chain off the coin to hit it again.
+      Throwing a coin through an enemy, then firing the electric railcanon, will cause the rail to hit the enemy, then chain off the coin to hit it again with an Ultraricoshot.
     </td>
     <td width="100px">
       1. Toss a coin <br />